 Space should be safeguarded to accommodate a bus route, emergency vehicles, servicing and utilities along the full length of Water Lane.
-Typical carriageway widths are provided within the street sections, refer to pages 106-108.
+Typical carriageway widths are provided within the street sections, refer to A14.
 Carriageway widths do not need to accommodate two-way bus movements along the entire length of the route, priority sections can be used where space is limited.
-The street should be designed to allow occasional heavy goods vehicles to access the solar farm and bio gas plant and a crane to access Gabriel's Wharf.
+The street should be designed to allow occasional heavy goods vehicles to access the solar farm and bio gas plant.